Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Related Work

 \textbf{Interpretability of reasoning expressions and hidden states.} Interpretability aims to uncover how LLMs understand and execute tasks, providing insights that enhance their reliability and efficiency.
 Recent studies have approached from both reasoning expressions and hidden states.
 On the reasoning expressions side, \citet{guo2025deepseek} highlight the anthropomorphic cues, ``aha moments'', as a key role in reasoning. \citet{qian2025demystifying} tracks mutual information along the generation and finds sharp surges at specific thinking tokens (e.g., ``Hmm'', ``Wait'', ``Therefore''). \citet{bogdan2025thought} frame sentence-level importance as a counterfactual influence problem, showing that only a few critical utterances steer the reasoning trajectory.

-On the hidden states side, \citet{wendler2024llamas} probe multilingual Llama models and reveal English as the pivot language in the internal structure. \citet{fan2024not} demonstrate that certain intermediate layers already encode sufficient predictive features, implying redundancy in the full forward pass. \citet{zhang2025reasoning} train linear probes on hidden states to verify intermediate answers, anticipating future correctness.
-Our work builds on both perspectives by analyzing reasoning expressions and hidden states to reveal self-awareness of capability boundaries.
+On the hidden states side, \citet{wendler2024llamas} probe multilingual Llama models and reveal English as the pivot language in the internal structure. \citet{fan2024not} demonstrate that certain intermediate layers already encode sufficient predictive features, implying redundancy in the full forward pass. \citet{zhang2025reasoning} train linear probes on hidden states to verify intermediate answers, anticipating future correctness. \textit{Building on both perspectives, our work analyzes reasoning expressions and hidden states to study signals related to the operational capability boundary.}

-\textbf{Efficient reasoning: from solvable questions to unsolvable questions.} A range of recent works examine the phenomenon of overthinking \citep{sui2025stop}. \citet{chen2024not} show that LRMs often allocate excessive computation to easy questions, while \citet{zhang2024understanding} report that multi-turn self-correction can lead to unnecessary cost.
-To mitigate such inefficiency, \citet{wang2025wait} demonstrate that suppressing frequent reflective tokens such as ``Wait'', ``Hmm'', or ``Alternatively'' improves reasoning efficiency without harming accuracy.
-Similarly, \citet{yang2025dynamic} introduce mechanisms to decide during reasoning whether further steps are unnecessary, allowing the model to terminate early and output the final answer directly.
+\textbf{Efficient reasoning: from solvable questions to unsolvable questions.} A range of recent works examine the phenomenon of overthinking \citep{sui2025stop,hou2025thinkprune}. \citet{chen2024not} show that LRMs often allocate excessive computation to easy questions, while \citet{zhang2024understanding} report that multi-turn self-correction can lead to unnecessary cost.
+To mitigate such inefficiency, \citet{han2025token} compresses unnecessary reasoning by including a reasonable token budget in the prompt. \citet{wang2025wait} demonstrate that suppressing frequent reflective tokens such as ``Wait'', ``Hmm'', or ``Alternatively'' improves reasoning efficiency without harming accuracy. \citet{yang2025dynamic,fu2025deep,fu2024efficiently} introduce mechanisms to decide during reasoning whether further steps are unnecessary, allowing the model to terminate early and output the final answer directly.

-However, these works target the case where LRMs can solve a question but waste resources by reasoning too long.
-In contrast, our work addresses the complementary scenario: when a question is beyond the model’s capability boundary, LRMs still continue reasoning unproductively despite having no chance to get a correct answer.
+However, these works focus on cases where LRMs can solve a question but still waste computation by reasoning for too long.
+By contrast, \textit{our work addresses a complementary and less-studied scenario: questions that are likely to fall beyond the model’s operational capability boundary, where LRMs may nevertheless continue reasoning unproductively despite being unlikely to arrive at a correct answer under the current setup.}